Sword-wielding man dressed as ninja injures soldiers training at California airport - NewsBreak

 Sword-wielding man dressed as ninja injures soldiers training at California airport

-(NEXSTAR) – A man in California has been arrested after striking a special operations soldier with a sword and injuring another with a piece of asphalt, all while dressed in “full ninja garb,” according to an incident report that has since been confirmed by a U.S. Army spokesperson.
+(NEXSTAR) – On Sept.
+18, police responded to a report of an assault at the Inyokern Airport in Inyokern, where 26 special operations soldiers were “hunkered down” in a hangar following the attacks, Stars and Stripes reported.

-On Sept.
-18, police responded to a report of assault at the Inyokern Airport in Inyokern, where 26 special operations solders were “hunkered down” in a hangar following the attacks, Stars and Stripes reported.
+A man in California has been arrested after striking a special operations soldier with a sword and injuring another with a piece of asphalt, all while dressed in “full ninja garb,” according to an incident report that has since been confirmed by a U.S. Army spokesperson.Capitol Police chief talks about insurrection, says force is ‘in a better place’

 Police were able to locate the suspect, who then “brandished the sword at deputies” before officers deployed non-lethal projectile rounds, the Kern County Sheriff’s Office said in a news release .
-The suspect ran off, after which deputies used a Taser to subdue him and place him under arrest.20 years later, police identify woman found burning in church parking lot
+The suspect ran off, after which deputies used a Taser to subdue him and place him under arrest.

 The sheriff’s office has identified the attacker as 25-year-old Gino Rivera.
 He has been charged with attempted homicide, assault with a deadly weapon, brandishing a weapon, brandishing a weapon with the intent to resist or prevent an arrest, vandalism, and obstructing/delaying a peace officer in the discharge of their duties, according to police.